Alfréd Hajós: Career

+Honors

 In 1953, the International Olympic Committee awarded him the Olympic diploma of merit.
-He is a member of the International Swimming Hall of Fame, and in 1981 he was also made a member of the International Jewish Sports Hall of Fame.
+He is a member of the International Swimming Hall of Fame, and in 1981 was also made a member of the International Jewish Sports Hall of Fame.
+In 2010, Hajós posthumously was awarded the Ybl Miklós Prize, the greatest honor bestowed upon architects in Hungary.

-His brother, Henrik Hajós, won gold medal in 4x250 m Freestyle swimming at 1906 Olympic Games in Athens.

 Buildings

 His first designs were in Art Nouveau and eclectic style, later he turned to modernism and was influenced by Italian styles.